hffmuc/AILabWebsite/README.md

+# AI Lab Website

+This is the code of the React Frontend of the HFF AI Lab's website ([https://kilab.hff-muc.de/](https://kilab.hff-muc.de/)).
+It works together with a Strapi CMS that runs on the same network and is only accessible locally.
+The proxying of requests to the CMS (/uploads and /graphql) is handled with NGINX on the host computer.

+# Setup

 For automatic linting and codestyle application, add this to settings.json in VS Code and install ESLint and Prettier VSCode Extension:

     "editor.codeActionsOnSave": {